-It’s not uncommon to get off to bit of a rocky start in the first week or two of breastfeeding, since it’s a physical experience that asks brand new things both from your body and from Baby’s.
-One of the challenges that can come with breastfeeding is the pain that comes with dry, sore, or cracked nipples.
+It’s not uncommon to get off to a rocky start in the first few weeks of breastfeeding.
+It’s a new experience and skill for your baby (and it may be for you too).
+One of the most frequent challenges parents experience is the pain that comes with sore or cracked nipples.

-How can I treat dry or cracked nipples?
+How can I treat painful or cracked nipples?

 Jahaan Marten.
 “Nipple Pain: Causes, Treatments, and Remedies.”
 Leaven.
 36(1): 10-11.
 Web.
 February-March 2000.